openwdl/wdl/versions/draft-3/SPEC.md

 Then when the task finishes, to fulfull the `output_table` variable, `./results/file_list.json` must be a valid TSV file or an error will be reported.

-An implementation of the `read_json()` function must read at least 128k of data from the file but may read more.
-Users attempting to read more than this run into portability issues across implementations.
+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## Int read_int(String|File)